 Add sea vistas, Carnival’s largest WaterWorks aqua park yet, and an expanded SportSquare into the mix and you’ve got a recipe for a good time.

-What kind of entertainment can be expected on the Mardi Gras?
+What kind of entertainment can be expected?

 Carnival enthusiasts are happy to know that Mike Pack will be responsible for leading the fun onboard.
 His energy and British charm gained him popularity on the Breeze and Horizon — winning cruisers over and making him a top cruise director in the industry.
 Pack is devoted to creating memorable experiences for guests sailing on Carnival’s newest mega ship.

 Another feature that elevates the Mardi Gras is her exclusive debut of Family Feud Live.
 With the same format and set as the beloved show, this is the closest anyone can get to participating in the TV version.
 Carnival will hold four unique games a week, giving cruisers of all ages multiple opportunities to experience the excitement.
 Cruise director Mike Pack will be hosting the competition, so guests can expect a good time from whether you’re on stage or in the audience!

 What Makes the Mardi Gras Better for the Environment?